 - Prepare to submit only clean versions of your music (without swear words) to commercial stations.

-- Target the right independent, student and internet radio stations accepting submissions from up-and-coming bands and artists.
+- Target the right independent student and internet radio stations, accepting submissions from up-and-coming bands and artists.

 - Make sure you’re targeting genre-specific stations that are suitable for your music and the stage you are at in your music career.
-If you’re an emerging rapper, send your track to a hip-hop broadcaster, or if you play Afro-Pop, Gqom, R & B, Kwaito or House Music, look for a related radio station that regularly plays your style of music.
+If you’re an emerging rapper, send your track to a hip-hop broadcaster, or if you play Afro-Pop, Gqom, R and B, Kwaito or House Music, look for a related radio station that regularly plays your style of music.

 - Know who to approach/contact.
-This could be a specific DJ, or the station’s producer, program director or music director.
+This could be a specific DJ, or the station’s producer, program director, or music director.

 - After finding the contact details of the decision-makers at the stations you’re targeting, know how to submit your music.
 Make sure your tracks are clearly named and don’t send mp3 files (instead include links to your songs).